pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 {: .notice}

-### Make it truly beginner friendly
+### Make it truly beginner-friendly

 To support beginners contributing to open source, consider having one or two helpers (depending on the size of your sprint) who can assist with:

 1. Understanding the issues
 2. Using Git/GitHub
-3. Directing them to beginner-friendly items
+3. Directing novice sprinters to beginner-friendly items

 In all of our sprints to date, we have had a mixture of people who: